-Print out the word mining puzzle and make as many words as you can from the moral of the fable "Working Together".
+Print out the word mining puzzle and make as many words as you can from the fairy tale title "Goldilocks and the Three Bears".
 This is good spelling practice for young children (and a challenge for adults too -- just ask my partner -- he had to help me with the sample answers sheet *wink*).

 Word Mining Tips